AdobeDocs/commerce-operations.en/help/configuration/bootstrap/initialization.md

 - Include [app/bootstrap.php][bootinitial], which performs essential initialization routines such as error handling, initializing the autoloader, setting profiling options, and setting the default timezone.
 - Create an instance of [\Magento\Framework\App\Bootstrap.php][bootstrap] <!-- It requires initialization parameters to be specified in constructor.
 Normally, the $_SERVER super-global variable is supposed to be passed there. -->
-- Create a Magento application instance: [\Magento\Framework\AppInterface][app-face]
+- Create a Commerce application instance: [\Magento\Framework\AppInterface][app-face]
-- Run Magento
+- Run Commerce

 ## Bootstrap run logic

-[The bootstrap object][bootinitial] uses the following algorithm to run the Magento application:
+[The bootstrap object][bootinitial] uses the following algorithm to run the Commerce application:

 1. Initializes the error handler.
 1. Creates the [object manager][object] and basic shared services that are used everywhere and are affected by the environment.
 The environment parameters are injected properly into these objects.
 1. Asserts that maintenance mode is _not_ enabled; otherwise, terminates.
-1. Asserts that the Magento application is installed; otherwise, terminates.
+1. Asserts that the Commerce application is installed; otherwise, terminates.
-1. Starts the Magento application.
+1. Starts the Commerce application.

-   Any uncaught exception during application launch is automatically passed back to Magento in the `catchException()` method which you can use to handle the exception.
+   Any uncaught exception during application launch is automatically passed back to Commerce in the `catchException()` method which you can use to handle the exception.
 The latter must return either `true` or `false`:

-   - If `true`: Magento handled exception successfully.
+   - If `true`: Commerce handled exception successfully.
 No need to do anything else.
-   - If `false`: (or any other empty result) Magento did not handle the exception.
+   - If `false`: (or any other empty result) Commerce did not handle the exception.
 The bootstrap object performs the default exception-handling subroutine.

 1. Sends the response provided by the application object.

    >[!INFO]
    >
-   >The assertions that the Magento application is installed and not in maintenance mode is the default behavior of the `\Magento\Framework\App\Bootstrap` class.
+   >The assertions that the Commerce application is installed and not in maintenance mode is the default behavior of the `\Magento\Framework\App\Bootstrap` class.
 You can modify it using an entry point script when creating the bootstrap object.

    Sample entry point script that modifies the bootstrap object: